debdeepadutta/stellar_newmoon/README.md

    ```
    Open `http://localhost:5173` in your browser.

-4. **Connect your wallet, enter your age, and click "Prove Age Anonymously"**
+4. **Deploy a contract** with a minimum age threshold (≥ 18), then **connect your wallet, enter your age, and verify**.
+Try revoking and checking status afterward to see the full lifecycle.

 ---